47chapters/letsgo/docs/reference/letsgo-cli.md

 Most LetsGo CLI command accept these common options:

 - `-d, --deployment` - a named deployment to operate on.
-If the options is not specifed, a default deployment name is used.
-The default deployment provided in the `LETSGO_DEPLOYMENT` environment variable is used.
-If the variable is not specified, the default deployment name specified in the `DefaultDeployment` export from [@letsgo/constants](./letsgo-constants.md) is used (`main` unless you changed it).
+If the option is not specifed, a default deployment name provided in the `LETSGO_DEPLOYMENT` environment variable is used.
+If the variable is not set, the default deployment name specified in the `DefaultDeployment` export from [@letsgo/constants](./letsgo-constants.md) is used (`main` unless you changed it).
 - `-r, --region` - the AWS region of the deployment.
-If the option is not specified, a default region is used.
-The default region provided in the `AWS_REGION` environment variable is used.
+If the option is not specified, a default region provided in the `AWS_REGION` environment variable is used.
 If the variable is not set, the default region specified in the `DefaultRegion` export from [@letsgo/constants](./letsgo-constants.md) is used (`us-west-2` unless you changed it).
 - `-o, --output` - output format of the command; most commands support `text` and `json`

 ### yarn ops config